Harrison Bader Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to allow 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- The Guardians allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- The Guardians are sending Bibee (1-0) out to make his second start of the season.

-- The righty last pitched on Wednesday against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up six hits.
+- The right-hander last appeared on Friday against the Boston Red Sox, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.